MobileSyrup's top 10 games of 2023

 Genre: RPG

 Nostalgia-driven throwback games are all the rage nowadays, but Quebec City-based Sabotage (2018’s fantastic Ninja Gaiden-esque The Messenger) does them better than most.
 Drawing from a childhood love of RPGs like Chrono Trigger and Mario & Luigi, writer-director Thierry Boulanger led his small but incredibly talented team to create a brilliant mash-up of genre conventions (turn-based combat, grand save-the-world adventures) with welcome modern flourishes (no random encounters or grinding, more vertical level design).
-Layer all of that with magnificent SNES-style pixel art and a stellar soundtrack from The Messenger‘s Eric W. Brown and Chrono composer Yasunori Mitsuda and you have what’s easily one of the most all-around enjoyable games of the year.
+Layer all of that on magnificent SNES-style pixel art and a stellar soundtrack from The Messenger‘s Eric W. Brown and Chrono composer Yasunori Mitsuda and you have what’s easily one of the most all-around enjoyable games of the year.

 Sea of Stars is available on the PS4 ($46.99), the PS5 ($46.99), the Xbox Series X/S ($44.99), the Nintendo Switch ($44.99) and PC ($44.99).